alireza10up/php-clean-code/README.md

 > Aim For Loose Coupling

 ### Tip in SRP

 In the first step of the clean code of the SRP discussion, we begin to examine the smallest part , can refer to the function , we need ask if it belongs in this place.
 Does it only do one thing?
 If a certain section requires changes, is it okay to apply those changes here?

 In the next step, we go to a higher layer, that is, a section like classes.
 Here we check whether the functions that we separated in the previous step are related to this class or not and should be transferred to a separate entity, if there are functions that are not related to this class.
 We need to transfer functions to another class and increase the so-called Cohesion

 In the last step, we reduce the coupling in such a way that we recognize the dependencies between the classes and minimize the coupling of the classes by techniques such as passing variables instead of taking them directly.

+### Open-Closed Principle (OCP)

+* A Component ( Class , Module, Method ) Should Be pen For Extension, But Closed For Modification .

+### Tip in SRP

+In principle OCP, we can simulate the plugin system by dynamizing and isolating a main class, and instead of changing the main class by adding a component to the system, we use it only by naming it.